 Indigenous rangers are working for Queensland.

-As well as protecting nature, these programs support cultural strength, create meaningful work for people in regional and remote Queensland, open up new opportunities for men and women, young and old, and create genuine and positive partnerships between Indigenous and non-Indigenous Australians.
+Indigenous ranger jobs also support cultural strength, create meaningful work for people in regional and remote Queensland, open up new opportunities for men and women, young and old, and create genuine and positive partnerships between Indigenous and non-Indigenous Australians.

 Indigenous rangers are producing environmental, economic and social outcomes for the benefit of all Queenslanders.

 I ask you to support the call to grow Indigenous ranger jobs and secure their future for the long term.